 Through our educational programming, we work to close the communication gap between the bereaved and the professionals who care for them.
 Our overarching goal is to help professionals gain insight into the experiences of those who have lost a baby, thus improving the quality of the emotional care and support that women and men receive following the loss of a baby.
 Our programming is flexible: we can easily move from a lecture for one-hundred students to a roundtable discussion with a few established professionals.
 We will work closely with you to create a program that meets the needs and interests of you and your colleagues.

-To learn more about our educational programming and to discuss how we might collaborate on a program, please contact us by calling Amber or filling out our online request form.
+To learn more about our educational programming and to discuss how we might collaborate on a program, please contact us.

 Burial and Cremation Assistance